-A study of the accounting cycle using the double-entry system for service and merchandising businesses.
+Focuses on the accounting cycle using the double-entry system for service and merchandising businesses.
 For students who do not plan to attend a four-year college and/or who are not enrolled in Chemeketa's Accounting program.
 F

 BA052 Accounting Procedures 2 4 class hrs/wk, 4 cr.